tedd/Tedd.ShortUrl/README.md

 # Tedd.ShortUrl
-Simple URL shortening in ASP.Net 5.0 using EF Core and MSSQL backend.
+Simple URL shortening in ASP.Net 6.0 using EF Core and MSSQL backend.

 ## Web UI

-A simple web ui for entering URL and returning shortened URL.
-It uses ASP.Net 5.0 MVC and POST back to controller.
+A sample web UI for entering URL and returning shortened URL.

 ## Web API